Driver Head Weight and Club Length

 clubhead speed; this is not unusual.
 The ball speed variation is

-clearly a significant dispersion of "smash factor", which
+clearly a significant dispersion of "smash factor",

 derives from the quality of the ball strike.

 In fact, the long driver produced lower ball speed than the shorter